LOGANSWP/Recipe.ai/README.md

 - Add a new schema file in:
   - `src/models`
-- Learn how to create schemas & apply CRUDs using [Mongoose](https://mongoose.nodejs.cn/docs/models.html)
+- Learn how to create schemas & apply CRUDs using [Mongoose document](https://mongoose.nodejs.cn/docs/models.html)

 ---